scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Collected Information
 +++++++++++++++++++++
-Events are fired when a run is started, every couple of seconds while it is running (heartbeat) and once it stops (either successfully or by failing).
+Events are fired when a run is started, every couple of seconds while it is running (heartbeat), and once it stops, (either successfully or by failing).
 This way information is available already during runtime, and partial data is captured even in case of failures.

 Sacred collects a lot of information about the experiment and the run.